 If there’s ever a time in California when you might feel especially ready for a beer, it’s after a day exploring the dramatic desert parklands around Palm Springs.
 The beer scene here isn’t quite as hot as the climate (yet), but fortunately, a handful of artisanal breweries will invite you in for a cold one.

 In Rancho Mirage, the region’s oldest brewery Babe’s Bar-B-Que and Brewhouse at the River offers a gold-medal-winning Blackfin Lager and a Belgian Vanilla Blonde Ale.
-Show up on a Monday and enjoy the weekly 50 percent discount on most of the taps; with over 35 international awards under their belt, you really can’t make a bad choice.
+Call in on a Monday and enjoy the weekly 50 per cent discount on most of the taps; with over 35 international awards under their belt, you really can’t make a bad choice.

-In Thousand Palms, Coachella Valley Brewing Company will slake your thirst with cleverly-named Kölschella, and on Friday evenings and Saturdays you can take a free tour of the brewery.
-The sustainably-minded CVB (as it’s known to the locals) is also proud of its high-efficiency brew system, which uses less water and creates less waste than conventional systems.
-Spent grain left over at the end of the brewing cycle is used in livestock feed by local agricultural businesses.
+In Thousand Palms, Coachella Valley Brewing Company will slake your thirst with the cleverly named Kölschella, and on Friday evenings and Saturdays you can enjoy a free tour of the brewery.
+The sustainably minded CVB (as it’s known to the locals) is also proud of its high-efficiency brewing system, which uses less water and creates less waste than conventional systems.
+Spent grain left over at the end of the brewing process is used as livestock feed by local agricultural businesses.

 The thwack of a golf club, the hum of the wind buffeting towering sand dunes, the splash of a dive into a perfect pool—the desert region is a sensory feast.